nadeemlab/SPT/README.md

 See [docs/maintenance.md](docs/maintenance.md).

 # Deployment options
-For assistance setting up a deployment of the SPT application for your institution or business, write to us at [nadeems@mskcc.org](nadeems@mskcc.org).
+For assistance setting up a deployment of the SPT application for your institution or lab, write to us at [nadeems@mskcc.org](nadeems@mskcc.org).

 The application can be deployed in several ways: